Trauma & Healing

 Reparenting After Trauma: A Guide to Inner Healing

-Trauma leaves deep imprints on how we see ourselves, relate to others, and navigate the world.
-If your early childhood experiences lacked emotional support, guidance, or stability, you might still feel the effects today in the form of self-doubt, emotional dysregulation, or difficulty building healthy relationships.
-But healing is possible.
-Re-parenting your inner child allows …
+Trauma leaves deep imprints on how we see ourselves and navigate the world.
+If your early childhood lacked consistent emotional support or stability, you might feel the effects today as self-doubt, anxiety, or difficulty building healthy relationships.
+You might find yourself constantly apologizing for having needs or feeling like a burden to others.
+Healing is …

 Read More